 The Last Mile Problem for Bottled Beverage Businesses

 Keeping customers hydrated with a variety of beverages dropped right on their doorstep is a top goal for bottled beverage companies.
-But ensuring the often-fragile bottles get to their destination is one of many last mile delivery problems:
+But ensuring the often-fragile bottles get to their final destination is one of many last mile delivery problems:

 Cargo Management: Bottled beverages come in many types of bottle materials, including aluminum, plastic, and glass.
 Ensuring these bottles are kept safe during transport is a challenge, especially for vehicles that may travel over more rural, unmaintained roads.

 Temperature control.
-Some specialty beverage producers require their beverages to remain at a certain temperature so vehicles must include temperature control capabilities.
+Some specialty beverage producers require their beverages to remain at a certain temperature, so vehicles must include temperature control capabilities.

 Delivery timing.
 Bottled beverage businesses must plan their deliveries to meet order timing guarantees.
 Specialty providers may also need to deliver products within a certain time frame after production.